-- Never tell a student to ignore the bullying. - Do not blame a student for being bullied.
+- · Never tell a student to ignore the bullying. - Do not blame a student for being bullied.
 Even if s/he has provoked the bullying, no one deserves to be bullied. - Do not tell a student to physically fight back against the person who is bullying.
-It could get him/her hurt or face behavioural sanctions themselves. - Parents should not contact or attempt to contact another parent or child that is involved in a bullying incident with your child.
-All contact will only happen under School supervision and no direct contact regarding a bullying incident can take place directly under any circumstance.
+It could get him/her hurt or face behavioural sanctions themselves. - Parents should resist the urge to contact the other parents involved.
+It may make matters worse.
 The school or other officials should act as mediators between parents.